gregt114/LotkaVolterraProject/README.md

 # LotkaVolterraProject
-Code for my Math 532H project
+Code for my Math 532H project on some Lotka-Volterra model variants.